Quantum advantage in zero-error function computation with side information: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this work, we considered the problem of function computation with side information under the zero-error constraint.
 Alice and Bob have sources $X$ and $Y$ respectively with joint p.m.f. $p_{XY}(X,Y)$ and Bob wants to compute $f(X,Y)$.
-In both the classical and quantum settings, the confusion graph $G$ and its $m$-instance version $G^{(m)}$ plays a key role in the analysis of the optimal rate.
+In all three settings (FLC, VLC and quantum), the $f$-confusion graph $G$ and its $m$-instance version $G^{(m)}$ plays a key role in the analysis of the optimal rate.
 We provided a characterization of necessary and sufficient conditions on the function $f(\cdot, \cdot)$ and joint p.m.f. $p_{XY}(\cdot,\cdot)$ such that $G^{(m)}$ equals $G^{\boxtimes m}$ (strong product) or $G^{\lor m}$ (OR product).
 In general, $G^{(m)}$ lies in between these two extremes.
-We presented several examples of confusion graphs that demonstrate the varied behavior of the quantum advantage, when considering the single-instance and asymptotic rates.
-It would be interesting to examine whether there are confusion graphs where there is no quantum advantage in the single-instance rate, but there is a quantum advantage in the asymptotic rate.
+We compared quantum rate versus FLC rate and quantum rate versus VLC rate, and presented several examples of $f$-confusion graphs that demonstrate the varied behavior of the quantum advantage, when considering the single-instance and asymptotic rates.

 \mbox{}

 \appendices